moorepants/dissertation/extensions.rst

 the idea in San Francisco, was able to test ride the full scale prototype, and eventually purchased a 12" version of the bicycle.
-The bicycle alone stays very stable even to extremely low speeds, but when I, as an experienced rider, tried ride and control it the steering felt less responsive than one would generally prefer.
+The bicycle alone stays very stable even to extremely low speeds, but when I, as an experienced rider, tried to ride and control it the steering felt less responsive than one would generally prefer.

 .. todo:: Check size of gyrobike wheel.